What Is A Slap Shot In Hockey?

-There are 4 main steps to learning the slapshot in hockey, the backswing, downswing, striking the puck, and the followthrough.
+There are four main steps to learning the slapshot in hockey, the backswing, downswing, striking the puck, and the followthrough.
 First, the player winds up their stick to about shoulder height.
-They will then swing their stick forward at full speed, making contact with the ice first (to bend the stick backwards and build up power) and then with the puck itself.
+They will then swing their stick forward at full speed, making contact with the ice first (to bend the stick backward and build up power) and then with the puck itself.
 Lastly, the player will follow through on the shot to where the hockey stick ends up pointing towards the goal.
 Remember, the slap shot is known as the hardest shot in hockey, so it will take a lot of practice to master.

 Are slap shots allowed?

 Yes, slap shots are allowed at almost any level of hockey.
 However, slap shots are known to be one of the most difficult shooting techniques in the sport.
-With the high level of difficulty associated with slap shots, as well as an evolving game that lends itself more towards wrist shots, the slap shot is becoming more rare nowadays.
+With the high level of difficulty associated with slap shots, as well as an evolving game that lends itself more towards wrist shots, the slap shot is becoming less common nowadays.
 So while you might not see a lot of slap shots utilized in modern hockey games, they are definitely still allowed in the sport.

 Who has the fastest slap shot in the NHL?